 is the Canadian-born daughter of Malaysian-Chinese immigrants.
 Her first book, the short story collection Simple Recipes, was named a 2001 Kiriyama Pacific Rim Book Prize notable book, won the Ethel Wilson Fiction Prize, and garnered her the Canadian Author’s Association/Air Canada Award for the most promising writer under the age of 30.
 She has also published one children’s book, The Chinese Violin.
 Her first novel, Certainty (2006), won the Amazon.com/Books in Canada First Novel Award, and was a finalist for the Kiriyama Prize.
 She participates courtesy of the Quebec Arts Council and other sources.

-has authored two short story collections: Αγκυστρωμένοι στα Φυστικοαμάξια μας [‘Hooked on those Ground-nut Cars of Ours’] (1998), which won the Young Writer’s State Prize from the Ministry of Education and Culture in Cyprus; and Τελετή Λήξης [‘Closing Ceremony’] (2000), the runner-up for Short Stories Prize from the same institution.
-Some of his stories have been adapted for short films, and his articles and short stories appear regularly, especially the Phileleftheros newspaper.
-A member of the Nicosia Bar Association, Trillidis practices law in Cyprus.
+(fiction writer, Cyprus) has authored two short story collections: Αγκυστρωμένοι στα Φυστικοαμάξια μας [‘Hooked on those Ground-nut Cars of Ours’] (1998), which won the Young Writer’s State Prize from the Ministry of Education and Culture in Cyprus; and Τελετή Λήξης [‘Closing Ceremony’] (2000), the runner-up for Short Stories Prize from the same institution.
+Some of his stories have been adapted for short films, and his work appears regularly, especially the Phileleftheros newspaper.
+A member of the Nicosia Bar Association, Trillidis is a practicing lawyer.
 He participates courtesy of the Cultural Services of the Ministry of Education and Culture in Cyprus.

 is the author of the children’s novel Sam and the Wallet (2007), the collection of short stories Tears in Her Eyes (2005), and two volumes of poetry, Aridity of Feelings (2006) and Dark Through the Delta (2004), which collectively have brought him numerous national and international awards.
 His collection of folk tales, Tim the Monkey and Other Stories, is forthcoming later this year.
 At present he is working on a collection of poems centered on the despoliation the Niger Delta.
 He participates courtesy of the Bureau of Educational and Cultural Affairs at the US Department of State.